Dr. Shayla Salzman

 2023 – B. A., Botany , Chemistry Minor, New College of Florida, Sarasota, Florida

-My research background includes a range of plant families and botanical fields, from the phenology of a common Viola species in Missouri to the physiological response of xeric fern gametophytes to drought.
-I am interested in the chemical communication of orchids with their pollinators and underground mutualisms.
-In the Salzman lab I am studying chemical signaling in Magnolia pollination.
+My research background encompasses a diversity of plant families and botanical fields, from the phenology of a common Viola species in Missouri to the physiological response of xeric fern gametophytes to drought.
+I am excited to be pursuing a PhD in the Entomology program here at UGA, as my work has naturally expanded into the evolving field of plant-insect chemical ecology.
+My current work in the Salzman Lab deals with insect pollination within the Magnolia system and the evolution of this genus through a chemical and ecological lens.

 Teri Ramey, PhD Student

-2024 (anticipated) – M.S., Environmental Science, Christopher Newport University, Newport News, Virginia
+2024 – M.S., Environmental Science, Christopher Newport University, Newport News, Virginia

 2020 – B.S., Biology, Ecology Focus & Conservation and Sustainability Minor, Old Dominion University, Norfolk, Virginia